Community and Children's Environmental Health

 - Provide educational information and technical advice.

-- Review radioactive material licenses for possible regulatory violations.
+- Review and update radioactive material licenses and registrations.

 7411 Park Place Blvd., Suite #200